-For a new teacher, thirty minutes of no-lesson-plan time feels like a week and a half in normal-people time.
+Thirty minutes of no-lesson-plan time for a new teacher feels like a week and a half in normal-people time.
 The earlier in the year this happens, the more panicked you will feel.
-Maybe you should have planned more diligently.
+Sure, maybe you should have planned more diligently.
 Or maybe you did plan.
 Maybe you stayed up late cutting out each individual pepperoni slice for your “fraction pizza” lesson, but you didn’t have the experience to know the activity would only take fourteen minutes.

 Is it important to plan good lesson with high academic standard?
 Absolutely.
 Should you have paced your lesson better?
 Definitely.